C. Peter McColough Series on International Economics

 October 10, 2013 – Present

-This monthly speaker series brings the world's foremost economic policymakers and scholars to address a high-level audience from the business and financial community on current topics in international economics, such as outsourcing, monetary policy, and competition policy.
-This meeting series is sponsored by the Corporate Program and the Greenberg Center for Geoeconomic Studies.
+The C. Peter McColough Series on International Economics brings the world's foremost economic policymakers and scholars to address members on current topics in international economics and U.S. monetary policy.
+This meeting series is presented by the Maurice R. Greenberg Center for Geoeconomic Studies.

 November 21, 2016